dima4maria/Bench-Saurus/README.md

    const SUPA_KEY = "";   // paste your anon/publishable key here
    ```

-Until you do this, the app runs fine in **local-only mode** — one browser, nothing shared — so you can try it out before setting anything up.
+Until you do this, the app runs fine in **local-only mode**: one browser, nothing shared.
+That way, you can try it out before setting anything up.

 ### 2. Host the file

 Any static host works.
 A few free options:

 - **Cloudflare Pages** — drag-and-drop deploy, must be named `index.html`
-- **Netlify** — same idea, drag-and-drop or connect a repo
 - **GitHub Pages** — serve straight from this repo

 ### 3. Make it yours